We may earn a commission when you buy through links in our articles. Learn more.

 Chaos Daemons

-Abominations spawned from the Warp (Warhammer 40k’s ever-present, terrifying parallel dimension) Chaos Daemons are a diverse horde of bizarrely-shaped, multi-coloured creatures that are technically just protrusions into our universe of the Warp’s ethereal forces.
+Abominations spawned from the Warp (Warhammer 40k’s ever-present, terrifying parallel dimension) Chaos Daemons are a diverse horde of bizarrely-shaped, multi-colored creatures that are technically just protrusions into our universe of the Warp’s ethereal forces.
 They’re entities formed by the will of the four chaos gods – Khorne, Nurgle, Tzeentch, and Slaanesh – with the objective of wreaking havoc in the real world.

 Chaos Daemons can fight as allies to the Heretic Astartes or Chaos Knights, but they’re an army in their own right – with flexible rules that allow you to create forces allied to any one of the four gods, or a mixture of more than one.
 Each god commands a range of lesser daemons – small, large, fast, slow, some winged, some riding giant snails – and highly dangerous greater daemons like Nurgle’s Great Unclean Ones.